-GoDaddy gives you the opportunity to choose among 3 plans: Economy starts at S$3.99, Deluxe costs S$9.99, and Ultimate starts at S$15.99 per month.
+GoDaddy gives you the opportunity to choose among 3 plans: Economy starts at SG$4.06, Deluxe costs SG$9.99, and Ultimate starts at SG$12.99 per month.
 VAT may be applied during the checkout.

-When you purchase a shared plan from GoDaddy, you get a free domain for a year.
-However, SSL certificates are not included in Economy and Deluxe, which is a bit disappointing.
+When you purchase a shared plan from GoDaddy, you get a free domain, an SSL, and a professional email account for a year.
 You get one if you purchase Ultimate, and it’s only free for a year.

 As for the specifics:

-- Deluxe – this one puts ‘unlimited’ in front of every feature (websites, bandwidth, storage.)
+- Deluxe – this one comes with 10 websites, 50GB storage, and unlimited bandwidth.
 The processing power is standard (1 CPU, 512MB RAM, 100 entry processes) I recommend this if you want to create multiple small sites.

 - Ultimate – everything from Deluxe plus double the processing power and memory (2 CPUs,1GB RAM,125 entry processes), unlimited databases, and free premium DNS.
 This plan suits you if you’re expecting more traffic, for instance.